Energy Breakthrough: Vicroads (formerly Holden, then CFA) Track

 A lap of the Vicroads Track starts on the wide front straight that is on an old CFA running track.
 The track narrows out as pit lane traffic reenters the track.
 Turn 1 and 2 is a fast right left chicane that often catches riders out on the exit.
 Turn 3 is a left handed hairpin that opens up on exit.
 This is followed by a narrow right hand turn into the much wider Holyrood St. This is quickly followed a mere 50m later by turn 5, which is a left hander that turns into Park Road, the longest straight on the circuit.
 This straight is roughly 270m long.
 There is a small left kink at the start of the straight, and the rear pit lane also is located here.
 A 90 degree left turn is at the end of the straight, and the exit is narrow, this is the entrance back into Princes Park.
 A tight but quick glance to the right follows and runs into the long right hander that rides past camping areas for teams.
 The trickiest section of track is next.
 The final three corners very quickly proceed each other.
 Underneath the VicRoads bridge, riders enter the tight left turn, which is often overshot.
 From there, there is a short 30m straight along a netball court and into the left right chicane.
 Traffic can be an issue here as some riders enter the front pit lane.
 Similar to the exit of turn 2, the exit of the final corner is a common place for rollovers, as some riders go through the last corner too quick and roll their vehicle.
 Riders who make it through this tremendously difficult section of track blast down the straight and under the red bridge to start another lap of the Vicroads Track.

+In 2023 all on-track action was moved to track 1.